Can I Compost In Winter?

 Enclosed Compost Bins & Tumblers

-Open compost piles may become occasional snacking grounds for wildlife, but there are plenty of enclosed compost bins that keep wildlife at bay.
+Open compost piles may become occasional snacking grounds for wildlife, but plenty of enclosed compost bins keep wildlife at bay.
 Raised single and dual-tumblers sit off the ground to prevent rodents from sneaking inside of them.
 Most enclosed compost bins that sit directly on the ground keep smells in and, thus, don’t attract animals either.

 The Subpod, a buried composting container, is also a really great (and attractive!) way to compost throughout the year without the risk of animal invasion.
 Subpod even sells compostable worm blankets that keep compost and worms warm during the winter without contaminating the finished compost.